jayhorn/jayhorn/_posts/2016-08-01-model-checking-java.md

 First, we looked at what’s out there.
 In particular for C, there is a set of tools, and even a [tool competition](https://sv-comp.sosy-lab.org/ ).
 All these tools share a basic organization into three steps:

    * Parse the input program and simplify it as much as possible.
+Read more [here]({% post_url 2016-08-02-implicit-control-flow %}).

    * Translate the simplified program and the property that needs to be verified into an intermediate form that makes various lemmas about the language explicit.

    * Use a reasoning engine to prove the desired property and compute a certificate that the property holds or a counterexample that shows how it can be violated.
+Read more [here]({% post_url 2016-08-07-checking-horn.md %}).